 - 2 teaspoons sesame oil

-- 2 to 4 teaspoons sriracha (you can start with 2 teaspoons, then add more sriracha if you want it spicier)
+- 2 teaspoons sriracha add more sriracha if you want it spicier

-- 6 to 8 large eggs (depending on how many crêpes you end up with)
+- 6 eggs up to 8, depending on how many crêpes you end up with

 - Whisk bread flour, water and egg together in a mixing bowl.
 Strain the mixture twice over a fine sieve to get rid of any flour lumps.
 Set aside for 15 minutes.